591342534/PyTransmit/docs/index.rst

 Welcome to PyTransmit documentation!
 ==========================================

-**PyTransmit** is a simple wrapper on top the **ftplib** package which provides an object that can be used to make FTP calls to a PyTransmit installation.
+**PyTransmit** is a simple wrapper on top of the **ftplib** package which provides an object that can be used to make FTP calls to a PyTransmit installation.

 Installation
 -------